 Mr. Scott has been recognized extensively for his work.
-He is recognized in The Best Lawyers in America publication in three areas: Construction Law, Construction Litigation, and Commercial Litigation.
+Since 2006, he has been recognized in Best Lawyers in America publication in three areas: Construction Law, Construction Litigation, and Commercial Litigation.
 He has been selected "Lawyer of the Year" for Fayetteville, Arkansas in the areas of Litigation-Construction in 2020 and 2021 and Construction Law in 2022 and 2023.
-Mr. Scott has been named to the Mid-South Super Lawyers list in 2018 and 2019.
+Mr. Scott has been named to the Mid-South Super Lawyers list since 2018.
 He is also a Fellow in the Construction Law Society of America, an organization limited to a very small percentage of construction lawyers.
 Mr. Scott has actively served various legal organizations, including stints as Vice President and President of the William Putman Inns of Court.
 He served as the Chairman of the Construction Section of the Arkansas Bar Association, after a 5 year tenure on its governing board.
 He is a member of the ABA Forum on Construction Law.
 In 2008, he was selected to the Northwest Arkansas Business Journal’s “40 Under 40” list.
-He authored a chapter on construction contract claims in the Arkansas Construction Law Manual (2016 edition) and has lectured on various law topics, including materialman’s liens, construction law and alternative dispute resolution.
+He authored a chapter on construction contract claims in the Arkansas Construction Law Manual (2016 edition) and has lectured on various law topics, including materialman’s liens, construction law, and alternative dispute resolution.
 Mr. Scott has volunteered his time speaking to classes and judging competitions at the University of Arkansas Law School.

 Supreme Court Invalidates Federal Gun-Free School Zones Act.
 United States v.
 Lopez, 115 S. Ct.
 1624 (1995), UALR Law Journal, Vol. 18:3